Massive quiescent galaxies at $z\sim3$: a comparison of selection, stellar population and structural properties with simulation predictions: Morphologies

-In Figure~\ref{fig:morphology} we compare the angular momenta from the simulations with results from \cite{Romanowsky_2012_AngularMomentum} for observed disks of nearby spiral galaxies and elliptical galaxies.
-To account for the evolution of the specific angular momentum with redshift we extrapolate the \cite{Romanowsky_2012_AngularMomentum} relations to $z\approx2.7$ based on results from \cite{Swinbank_2017_angular_momentum_evolution} and \cite{Lagos_2017_angular_momentum_evolution_EAGLE}. \cite{Swinbank_2017_angular_momentum_evolution} analyse observed star-forming galaxies at $0.3\lesssim z\lesssim 1.7$ and find that their angular momentum evolves with $(z+1)^{-1}$ ($\approx\SI{0.6}{dex}$ decrease between $z=0$ to $z=2.7$).
+In Figure~\ref{fig:morphology} we compare the angular momenta from the simulations with results from \cite{Fall_2018_AngularMomentum} for disks and bulges.
+To account for the evolution of the specific angular momentum with redshift we extrapolate the \cite{Fall_2018_AngularMomentum} relations to $z\approx2.7$ based on results from \cite{Swinbank_2017_angular_momentum_evolution} and \cite{Lagos_2017_angular_momentum_evolution_EAGLE}. \cite{Swinbank_2017_angular_momentum_evolution} analyse observed star-forming galaxies at $0.3\lesssim z\lesssim 1.7$ and find that their angular momentum evolves with $(z+1)^{-1}$ ($\approx\SI{0.6}{dex}$ decrease between $z=0$ to $z=2.7$).
 To date observational statistical measurements of angular momenta of quiescent galaxies do not reach $z\approx 2$ and their redshift evolution is less constrained.
 However, by analysing galaxies in the \eagle\ simulations, \cite{Lagos_2017_angular_momentum_evolution_EAGLE} find evidence for a weaker evolution of the angular momentum of quiescent galaxies of only $\SI{0.2}{dex}$ between $z=0$ and 3 while star-forming galaxies show an evolution of $0.3-\SI{0.4}{dex}$ in the same redshift range.
 For an isolated spherical halo \cite{Obreschkow_2015_angular_momentum_scaling} find that the specific angular momentum evolves with $(1+z)^{-1/2}$ (increase by $\approx \SI{0.3}{dex}$ between $z=2.7$ and $z=0$) due to cosmic expansion. \cite{Teklu_2015_magneticum_angular_momentum_galaxy_dynamics} showed that the evolution of the specific angular momentum in Magneticum is consistent with the relation from \cite{Obreschkow_2015_angular_momentum_scaling}.
-To account for the uncertainties in the redshift evolution of the angular momentum we therefore show the low redshift results from \cite{Romanowsky_2012_AngularMomentum} scaled by $0.2$ and $\SI{0.6}{dex}$.
-In TNG300 and \mthree\ the angular momentum increases with stellar mass with a slope similar to that estimated in the parametrization of \cite{Romanowsky_2012_AngularMomentum} up to at least $\lmass\approx 11.3$.
-In TNG300 quiescent galaxies match the angular momenta of elliptical galaxies scaled by the evolution for quiescent galaxies from \cite{Lagos_2017_angular_momentum_evolution_EAGLE}.
-The average angular momenta of star-forming galaxies in TNG300 are slightly lower than findings from \cite{Romanowsky_2012_AngularMomentum} for disk galaxies scaled by the relation for star-forming galaxies from \cite{Swinbank_2017_angular_momentum_evolution}.
+To account for the uncertainties in the expected redshift evolution of the angular momentum we therefore show the low redshift results from \cite{Fall_2018_AngularMomentum} scaled by $0.2$ and $\SI{0.6}{dex}$.
+In TNG300 the average angular momentum of star-forming galaxies are in very good agreement with findings from \cite{Fall_2018_AngularMomentum} for disk galaxies scaled to $z\approx 2.7$ according to \cite{Swinbank_2017_angular_momentum_evolution}, while in \mthree\ the average angular momentum at $\lmass=11.1$ is lower by $\SI{0.2}{dex}$ and does not increase with stellar mass.
+Angular momenta of quiescent galaxies with $\lmass\approx 11.1$ in TNG300 and \mthree\ are $\approx\SI{0.3}{dex}$ and $\approx\SI{0.1}{dex}$, respectively, higher than expected from the extrapolation to higher redshift from \cite{Lagos_2017_angular_momentum_evolution_EAGLE}.
+Although the angular momentum is expected to increase with stellar mass \citep[e.g.,][]{Fall_2018_AngularMomentum}, there is no significant trend in all simulations (albeit statistics is poor for M3 and TNG100).

 By analysing the specific angular momentum of galaxies in Magneticum up to $z\approx 2$ \cite{Teklu_2015_magneticum_angular_momentum_galaxy_dynamics, Teklu_2016_angular_momentum_inproceeding} found that disk and spheroidal galaxies populate different regions in the $\Mstar-j$ plane which therefore is an excellent tracer for morphology.
 Assuming the relation $j\propto\Mstar^{2/3}$ \citep[e.g.,][]{Romanowsky_2012_AngularMomentum} a single parameter, the \bvalue\ \citep{Teklu_2015_magneticum_angular_momentum_galaxy_dynamics}, can be used to separate between different morphological types.